Parotid gland: Nerve supply

+General sensory innervation to the parotid gland and its capsule is provided by the auriculotemporal nerve.

 Histology

 The gland has a capsule of its own of dense connective tissue but is also provided with a false capsule by the investing layer of the deep cervical fascia.
 The fascia at the imaginary line between the angle of the mandible and the mastoid process splits into a superficial and a deep lamina to enclose the gland.
 The risorius is a small muscle embedded with this capsule substance.

 The gland has short, striated ducts and long, intercalated ducts.
-The intercalated ducts are also numerous and lined with cuboidal epithelial cells and have lumina larger than those of the acini.
-The striated ducts are also numerous and consist of simple columnar epithelium, having striations that represent the infolded basal cell membranes and mitochondria.
+The intercalated ducts also numerous and lined with cuboidal epithelial cells and have lumina larger than those of the acini, and several of these ducts they join to form striated ducts.
+These are also numerous and consist of simple columnar epithelium, having striations that represent the infolded basal cell membranes and mitochondria, and multiple striated ducts converge and drain into larger interlobular excretory ducts, which finally join to form the parotid duct.

 Though the parotid gland is the largest, it provides only 25% of the total salivary volume.
 The serous cell predominates in the parotid, making the gland secrete a mainly serous secretory product.

 The parotid gland also secretes salivary alpha-amylase (sAA), which is the first step in the decomposition of starches during mastication.
 It is the main exocrine gland to secrete this.
 It breaks down amylose (straight chain starch) and amylopectin (branched starch) by hydrolyzing alpha 1,4 bonds.
 Additionally, the alpha amylase has been suggested to prevent bacterial attachment to oral surfaces and to enable bacterial clearance from the mouth.

 Development

 The parotid salivary glands appear early in the sixth week of the prenatal development and are the first major salivary glands formed.
 The epithelial buds of these glands are located on the inner part of the cheek, near the labial commissures of the primitive mouth (from ectodermal lining near angles of the stomodeum in the 1st/2nd pharyngeal arches; the stomodeum itself is created from the rupturing of the oropharyngeal membrane at about 26 days.)
-These buds grow posteriorly toward the otic placodes of the ears and branch to form solid cords with rounded terminal ends near the developing facial nerve.
+These buds grow up posteriorly toward the otic placodes of the ears and branch to form solid cords with rounded terminal ends near the developing facial nerve.
 Later, at around 10 weeks of prenatal development, these cords are canalized and form ducts, with the largest becoming the parotid duct for the parotid gland.
 The rounded terminal ends of the cords form the acini of the glands.
 Secretion by the parotid glands via the parotid duct begins at about 18 weeks of gestation.
 Again, the supporting connective tissue of the gland develops from the surrounding mesenchyme.